Selling Winning Stocks: Tax Strategies

-Specific Strategies for Highly Appreciated Stocks
+Specific Tax Strategies for Selling Winning Stocks

 Charitable Bunching and DAFs

 Given the high standard deduction, it is best to bunch charity into every other year (or less).
 Giving away your highly appreciated stock to charity is a great way to re-set the basis.
 Consider a Donor Advised Fund (DAF).
-Use the cash you were going to donate to buy stocks at today’s higher basis, and give away the low basis stock that the charity can sell tax free.
-Win Win.
+Use the cash you were going to donate to buy stocks at today’s higher basis, and give away the low basis stock that the charity can sell tax-free.
+Win-Win.
 Some call this flushing out gains.
 I have a blog you might want to check out on optimal giving to charities.

 Optimizing Capital Gains Tax Brackets

 Remember that capital gains stack upon ordinary income.
-There is a parallel and some would say evil system of taxation for capital gains.
-Break points to consider: the top of the 12% ordinary bracket (where you can capital gain harvest and pay no taxes), up to the top of the NIIT surcharge (250k married, 200k single), and up to the top of the 15% (or more accurately when 18.8% becomes 23.8% including NIIT) bracket.
+There is a parallel, and some would say evil system of taxation for capital gains.
+Breakpoints to consider: the top of the 12% ordinary bracket (where you can capital gain harvest and pay no taxes), up to the top of the NIIT surcharge (250k married, 200k single), and up to the top of the 15% (or more accurately when 18.8% becomes 23.8% including NIIT) bracket.
 This 15% to 20% capital gains transition is pretty near the top ordinary marginal tax bracket (currently 37% but soon 39.6%).
 See why I called it evil?

-The idea here: figure out where your next break point is, then sell enough of the low basis stock to fill up your current capital gains bracket.
-This could save you 15%, or 3.8%, or 5% on taxes, and is worth looking into every December with your CPA if you have highly appreciated stocks.
+The idea here: figure out where your next breakpoint is, then sell enough of the low basis stock to fill up your current capital gains bracket.
+This could save you 15%, or 3.8%, or 5% on taxes and is worth looking into every December with your CPA if you have highly appreciated stocks.
 Evil.